Denobraz/laravel-contact-form/README.md

             ],
             'messages' => [
                 // If you want to override the default message for some field
-                // You can left this array empty 'name.required' => 'Name is required',
+                // You can leave this array empty 'name.required' => 'Name is required',
             ],
             'attributes' => [
                 // If you want to override the default attribute name for some field
-                // You can left this array empty 'name' => 'Name',
+                // You can leave this array empty 'name' => 'Name',
             ],
             'callbacks' => [
                 // Here is the list of callbacks that will be called after the form is validated
-                // You can left this array empty (maybe just for record form data in the database) Denobraz\LaravelContactForm\Callbacks\DummyContactFormCallback::class,
+                // You can leave this array empty (maybe just for record form data in the database) Denobraz\LaravelContactForm\Callbacks\DummyContactFormCallback::class,
             ]
         ],